SnakeFist007/jinora-nextcord/README.md

 <br>

 # 🛠 Running the bot
-Get the [latest release](https://github.com/SnakeFist007/jinora-nextcord/releases/latest) from this repository.
+Get the [latest stable release](https://github.com/SnakeFist007/jinora-nextcord/releases/latest) from this repository.

 Alternatively, use git (may be unstable!):